tlockhart/Error-Teapot/README.md

-# Error-Teapot
+# Avant
-Shared repo for project #2

 Team Members: `Isaac Motley`, `Tony Lockhart`, `Nadine Hernandez`, and `Daniel Valverde`

 Group Responsibilities:  All members will contribute to the JavaScript/JQuery code.
 Additionally, the team will also jump in to help each other as needed.

-    * Isaac: Responsible for project management.
+    * Isaac: Responsible for project management and github setup.
-    * Tony: Responsible for integrating sequelize, researching libraries.
+    * Tony: Responsible for sequelize integration of routes, db, views, and authenticatio.
-    * Nadine: Responsible for UI and frontend design.
+    * Nadine: Responsible for UI and frontend design and implementation, via handlebars.
-    * Daniel: Responsible for user login.
+    * Daniel: Responsible for user login and authentication.

-Application Name: Avant

 Concept: Create a virtual storefront for artists to display their gallery.
 We envision this application to be an easy way for artists to manage, advertise, and sell content from their online portfolio.